Beaches and state parks near Orlando

 Birdwatching at Anna Maria Island on Florida's Gulf Coast

-At just over 2 hours, Anna Maria Island is another easily accesible daytrip from Orlando.
+At just over 2 hours, Anna Maria Island is another easily accessible daytrip from Orlando.
 Known for its’ attractive “Old Florida” vibe, Anna Maria Island is the perfect beach destination for those seeking relaxation and old school charm.
 Instead of noisy touristy crowds, you get peace and quiet.
 Instead of never ending resorts and gimmicky attractions, you get a quaint town devoid of major commercialization.
-And, instead of a tourist vibe, you will find an old-fashioned small town ambiance, complete with many local boutique shops.
+And, instead of a tourist vibe, you will find an old-fashioned small town ambiance.
+I love strolling around the boutique shops.

 Charming inns and pastel colored homes dot the area.
 The barrier island includes a 7 mile stretch of sandy beachfront.
 Whether it be a laid-back day of sunbathing, bird watching, or swimming, Anna Maria is the perfect place to bask in the Florida sunshine.
 For dinner, check out The Sandbar, a waterfront favorite which offers views just as delicious as the food.